Tartiflette

 Tartiflette (/fr/) is a dish from Savoy in the French Alps.
 It is made with potatoes, reblochon cheese, lardons and onions.
 A splash of white wine can be added too.

 The word tartiflette is probably derived from the Arpitan word for potato (tartiflâ) or from the Savoyard tartifles, a term also found in Provençal and Gallo-Italian.
-This modern recipe was inspired by a traditional dish called péla: a gratin cooked in a long-handled pan called a pelagic (shovel).
+This modern recipe was inspired by a traditional dish called péla: a gratin cooked in a long-handled pan.

 Often served as an après-ski meal, tartiflette conveys an image of Alpine authenticity and conviviality.